 Allure Beauty Box Review – January 2019

 When it comes to beauty, I love the different products and formulas out there.
-A great way to try them out is with a beauty subscription box!
+A great way to try them out is with a beauty subscription box (there are a ton of awesome subscription boxes out there)!
 One of my favorite beauty subscription boxes is the Allure Beauty Box.
 I love testing out the different formulas and color combinations in the Allure Beauty Box, as well as learning about the different beauty brands.
 I don’t know about you, but I hate purchasing a full-size product, using it and then finding out I HATE it!
 What’s worse is when you can’t return it after you discover you don’t like it.
 That’s where the beauty box subscriptions come in handy.
 You get to try out products and decide for yourself if you like them or not and whether you want to purchase them in the future.
 If you go to the Sephora site (or even the store), you’ll notice the red “Allure” symbols on various products.
 These are the “Best of Beauty Award Winners” chosen by Allure.
 Knowing this, I was really excited to start receiving the Allure Beauty Box Subscription Boxes.

 Allure’s monthly beauty box offers top-trending, editor-tested makeup and beauty picks with a $50-$90 value for only $15 (plus tax) a box.
 Within each monthly box, you will receive full and travel-size products selected by Allure experts and a mini-mag with tips, shortcuts, and step-by-steps.
 The Allure Beauty Box is one of my favorite subscription boxes (in addition to FabFitFun and PopSugar Must Have).
 With tax, this beauty box subscription costs $16.09 per month, but I get way more than that in product!
 I love that these are the same brands I would find at Sephora, Ulta or in the beauty section of department stores like Macy’s and Nordstrom’s.